alvinlui99/alvinlui99/Algo Trading/testnet_v3/docs/readme.md

 2. Document your code with docstrings and comments
 3. Update README files when adding new functionality
 4. Keep experimental code in the experimental directory

-## License

-This project is for educational purposes only.
-Use at your own risk.